 London, KY 40742-7130

-- If you have both intervening and nonintervening military service, you can't be credited with more than six years combined.
+- If you have both intervening and nonintervening military service, you can't be credited with more than 6 years combined.

 - For additional conditions, go to Adding to Your Service Credit.

-- You may receive up to six years of service credit at no cost if you leave school employment, directly enter active duty in the U.S. armed forces, including reserve components and periods of training, and return to Michigan public school employment within 24 months of discharge.
-If your required service extends beyond 6 years, contact ORS for more information.
+- You may receive up to 6 years of service credit at no cost if you leave school employment, directly enter active duty in the U.S. armed forces, including reserve components and periods of training, and return to Michigan public school employment within 24 months of discharge.
+If your required service extends beyond 6 years, contact the Michigan Office of Retirement Services for more information.

 - You may use intervening military credit to satisfy vesting requirements.